Until I Die: Critical reception

 "Until I Die" received generally favorable reviews from music critics.
 Ron Slomowicz from About.com selected the song as "Song of the Day".
 He said "its one of those records that is not instant.
 It will take a few listens to grasp the power of the lyrics and realize that this is one of the most intelligently written dance songs of the year."
 He then concluded saying "Though some might object to the Capella-styled production style, I think it just adds to its subtle brilliance."

 Chart performance

-"Until I Die" was officially released in Sweden on 7 November 2007.
+"Until I Die" was officially released in Europe on 3 September 2007.
 The song debuted on the Swedish Singles Chart on 13 November 2007 at number five It remained on the singles chart for five weeks, exiting on 11 December 2007, becoming September's least successful single released in Sweden so far.

 In Finland, the track debuted at number sixteen on 8 January 2008.
 Five weeks after its debut, "Until I Die" reached its peak position at number six.
 The song remained on the Finnish Singles Chart for thirteen weeks, exiting on 1 April 2008 and becoming the first single of September's to remain on the Finnish Top 20 charts for more than one week.